Costa Rica’s Stunning Peninsulas – Which One Should You Visit?

 If you choose an adventure-filled vacation in Nicoya, then your best bet is to fly into the Liberia International Airport rather than San Jose, as you’ll already be at the peninsula’s doorstep.

 The north of the Nicoya Peninsula is home to famous beach towns like Tamarindo and Playa Hermosa, where you’ll find a wide range of accommodation to suit your budget, whether you seek a luxury escape or a more rustic experience.
 A ‘wonderful array of choice’ is what best defines the Nicoya: here, you’ll find eco-lodges nestled in prime rain-forests in the heartland and breathtaking seaside hotels that’ll make you feel as if you’ve just won the Costa Rica travel-lottery.
 In the far south, you’ll find remote beaches and sleepy fishing villages.
 If you have time, you should seriously consider a round-trip along the solitary road that traverses Nicoya.
-For unique family vacations and honeymoon adventure trips, the Nicoya is pretty hard to beat.
-If you’re dreaming of a relaxing vacation, with plenty of time to soak up the rays and relaxing on beautiful beaches, then the Nicoya is the one for you.

 As far as adventure sports are concerned, Nicoya lacks absolutely nothing!
 From zip-lining to surfing, SCUBA diving, snorkeling, hiking, kayaking, horseback riding and so much more: the Nicoya Peninsula simply has it all.
 Read more about the Nicoya Peninsula to see if this corner of Costa Rica paradise is just what you seek.